MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-predictive-lead-scoring.md

 Verify that you meet the following requirement before adding predictive lead scoring models for your organization:

 - A minimum of 40 qualified and 40 disqualified leads in the past 3 months to 2 years.
 You can configure the time frame in the **Train with leads from the past** field.
+More information: [First-run setup experience](#first-run-setup-experience)

     >[!NOTE]
     >These numbers represent the minimum requirement.
 The more leads you can include to train the model, the better the prediction results will be.